HYP3R00T/CelestialDocs/content/docs/layout/header-and-extras.md

 - Toggle not appearing: check `HEADER_FEATURES` in `data/config.ts` and ensure the corresponding flag is `true`.
 - Social link not visible: confirm the `active` field in `HEADER_SOCIAL_LINKS` is `true` and the `href` is correct.
-- `Docs` not going where you expect: update `SITE.defaultDocRedirect` to the desired default (e.g., `/docs/getting-started/introduction`).
+- `Docs` not going where you expect: update `CONTENT.defaultDocRedirect` to the desired default (e.g., `/docs/getting-started/introduction`).

 If you'd like, I can add an annotated screenshot of the header with callouts for each control, or include a short GIF showing the layout width and theme toggles in action.